eylulalbayrak/EyeTracking/README.txt

 Workflow:
 - Tasks split between team members
-- Coordinated with git
+- Coordinated via github
-- Cross-checked produced code by the other member
+- Cross-checked code produced by the other member

 Tasks:
 - Take a command line argument and manage all menu operations (Adam)